dbpedia/dev.dbpedia.org/markdown/about.md

 * the main website [dbpedia.org](http://dbpedia.org/) as an entry point for project presentation and first time users.
 * Documentation of the data itself is kept in the [Databus Artifacts and Versions](https://databus.dbpedia.org/dbpedia)

+## License
+All transcluded pages are informative only.
+We cache them from other locations on the web.
+Please attribute to the orignal place as mentioned in the header.
+Content and code in https://github.com/dbpedia/dev.dbpedia.org is CC-BY, please attribute.

 ## Editing this wiki
 In order not to duplicate content in the many community projects, we are transcluding markdown files from the web (mostly GitHub).